 Worldwide, there are 60 million businesses with active Facebook accounts.
 Four million of these currently utilise Facebook’s advertising platform (including Instagram).
 The majority of these businesses are small-to-medium-sized enterprises.
+So, how do you compete with all of this global foot traffic?

 A measured approach